 In addition to the formal Academic Appeals Policy, a process exists for addressing other complaints and grievances.
 Should a candidate feel that he or she has a complaint or grievance about her or his educational experience at LMU that has not been satisfactorily addressed by course instructor or staff, the candidate is encouraged to submit the complaint in writing to the respective department chair/program director.
 The department chair/program director will then meet with the candidate with the goal of generating an equitable, fair, and just resolution of the complaint.
-If the student/candidate is not satisfied with the results of addressing the complaint with the department chair/program director, the candidate is encouraged to make a written complaint to the Dean of the School of Education, who will then review the matter.
+If the student/candidate is encouraged to make a written complaint to the Dean of the School of Education, who will then review the matter.
 The candidate may continue this complaint to the Vice President for Academic Affairs.
 The decision of the Vice President for Academic Affairs is final.